Metis: The Greek Goddess of Wisdom

 Zeus Swallows Metis

-Why did Zeus Swallow Metis?
+Why Did Zeus Swallow Metis?

-As explained earlier, Metis refers to wisdom, skill, and magical cunning.
+Metis refers to wisdom, skill, and magical cunning.
 This also meant that Metis had ample mental powers to inform even the mightiest of gods.
 Indeed, Zeus owed his life and ascent to power largely to her, since she was known to be Zeus’ wise counselor.
 Amongst others, she helped him defeat his father, Cronus, in his rise to power.

-From here, we can go in two directions.
+From here, there are two directions.

 Hesiod’s Theogony